 - A Filipino comic called Batch 72 has an experimental drug dumped in the water supply of the Manila, producing thousands of superpowered kids.

-- Perhaps the first screen media example: 1960's Village of the Damned, based on John Wyndham's novel The Midwich Cuckoos.
-Followed in 1964 by Children of the Damned, and then remade, again as Village of the Damned, in 1995.
+- Perhaps the first screen media example: Village of the Damned (1960), based on John Wyndham's novel The Midwich Cuckoos, where an entire town loses its consciousness for a day, and finds out later that all the women have become pregnant during that time.
+Followed in 1963 by Children of the Damned, and then remade, again as Village of the Damned, in 1995.

 - Thailand also made a movie version, 1994's Blackbirds at Bangpleng, which uses the same device, but has the children as less intrinsically evil.

 - David Cronenberg's Scanners is about a wave o' babies (not literally) with Body Horror-tastic psychic powers.
 Revok, one of the children of the original boom, is plotting to start a second one, and then create an army of evil scanners and Take Over the World.
 And he probably could do it.
 Maybe he does.
 Cronenberg says that the sequels aren't considered canon.

 - Minority Report has the addicts of Neuroin giving birth to the Precogs, who can see the future - especially murders.

 - It only affected a small group but in The Girl With The Silver Eyes by Willo Davis Roberts, a group of women that tried an experimental fertility drug gave birth to children with silver eyes that had Psychic Powers.
 Their powers grew stronger if they worked together and a pair could push another remotely.